zabulus/core/doc/sql.extensions/README.db_triggers.txt

 - TRANSACTION ROLLBACK
-	Triggers are fired in the rolling-back transaction - changes done will be rolled-back and exceptions are swallowed
+	Triggers are fired in the rolling-back transaction - changes done will be rolled-back togheter with the transaction and exceptions are swallowed